akkadotnet/Akka.Persistence.Sql/README.md

   - If more messages are to be recovered, additional passes will be made.

 - Attempts to stay in spirit and Structure of JDBC Port with a few differences:
-  - Linq2Db isn't a Reactive Streams Compatible DB Provider (I don't know of any that are at this time for .NET)
-    - This means Some of the Query architecture is different, to deal with required semantic changes (i.e. Connection scoping)
+  - Linq2Db isn't a Reactive Streams Compatible DB Provider; this means Some of the Query architecture is different, to deal with required semantic changes (i.e. Connection scoping)
   - Both due to above and differences between Scala and C#, Some changes have been made for optimal performance (i.e. memory, GC)
     - Classes used in place of ValueTuples in certain areas
     - We don't have separate Query classes at this time.
 This can definitely be improved in future
     - A couple of places around `WriteMessagesAsync` have had their logic moved to facilitate performance (i.e. use of `await` instead of `ContinueWith`)
   - Backwards Compatibility mode is implemented, to interoperate with existing journals and snapshot stores.

-- Tag Table Support (Alpha):
+- Tag Table Support:
     - Allows the writing of tags to a separate table to allow for different performance strategies when working with tags.
-        - Supports Two Tag Table Modes:
-            - WriteUUID: The tag table and join uses a 'sequential-uuid' type field that will have lower page splits while allowing for good row locality on insert.
-                - This option is intended for those who want maximum write performance, at the expense of database storage and load.
-            - OrderingId: Uses the Journal Row's 'ordering' sequential Int64 for the tag table and join.
-                - This option is intended for those who want more efficient use of the DB's space
-                - This will result in slower writes, but faster/more efficient reads.
-    - Provides multiple modes of operation for reads and writes, note that there are separate switches for both read and write!
+    - Provides multiple modes of operation for reads and writes, note that there are separate switches for both read and write.
-        - CommaSeparatedOnly: The old behavior, where the comma separated tags are held in a column
+        - Csv: The old behavior, where the comma separated tags are held in a column
-        - CommaSeparatedAndTagTable: Will Read/Write from both the Comma Separated column as well as the Tag Table
-        - TagTableOnly: will only use the tag table for Read/Write
+        - TagTable: will use the tag table for Read/Write
+        - Both: (write only) will write to both csv column and tag table
-    - 'Live' Migration should be possible via the following flow:
+    - Migration should be possible via the following ways:
-        1. Run Migration scripts to create new columns/tables.
-        2. Rolling Deploy your system with Reads and Writes in 'CommaSeparatedAndTagTable' mode.
-        3. Rolling deploy your system (again), with Writes now in 'TagTableOnly' mode.
-        4. Run Migration App/Script to move existing tags into tag table.
+        1. Run Migration script.
+The migration script will create new tables and migrate the legacy CSV column to the new tag table.
-        5. Rolling deploy your system (last one!) with Reads now in 'TagTableOnly' mode.
+        2. Use the migration application.

 ## Currently Implemented